Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

 1. Hover your mouse over the `i` **(1)** icon to see the error message and determine the root cause of the failure.
 Based on the error message, revisit the challenge as necessary, and redo the validation by clicking on the **VALIDATE (3)** button again.
      ![](../media/validate04.png "Validation")

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
-The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.
+The support team is available to help you troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion:
-Congratulations on successfully completing the **Continuous Integration and Deployment for Contoso Traders using GitHub Actions** challenge.
-You have successfully verified the configuration of a GitHub repository, established a functional CI/CD workflow, utilized GitHub Actions to deploy the .NET application.
+Congratulations on completing the **Continuous Integration and Deployment for Contoso Traders using GitHub Actions** challenge.
+You have successfully verified the configuration of a GitHub repository, established a functional CI/CD workflow, and utilized GitHub Actions to deploy the .NET application.
 In the next challenge, you will look into implementing security features offered by GitHub.